Adopt A Shelter Pet Day: Tips for Cat Adoptions & Dog Adoptions

 - If both the current owner and potential adopter wish to move forward with adoption, we took the pet to a Get Your Pet veterinarian for an examination at no additional cost

-- The adoption is finalized at the vet’s office and the pet gets a loving new home
+- They finalized the adoption at the vet’s office, and the pet gets a loving new home

 Help for Adopting Your Shelter Pet

-I know you don’t want to think about rehoming, so let’s talk about shelter adoption tips.
-I’ve posted about the topic on may occassions, and thought a roundup post could help.
+I know you don’t want to think about re-homing, so let’s talk about shelter adoption tips.
+I’ve posted about the topic on many occasions, and thought a roundup post could help.

 Learn about the benefits of adopting senior pets.
 Here are 8 reasons for considering these golden oldies.

 What about those less-than-perfect pets?
 Yes, they have just as much love to share whether they have three legs (Bravo-Dawg my tripod was a glorious boy!); or only one eye; or any other “perceived” problem.
 Check out this post on adopting other-abled pets.

 Here’s a whole list on kitten adoption do’s and don’ts I hope you’ll use (or share) for those who need the help.
 Maybe not ready to adopt–but can you foster?
 You can check out all the glorious positives of fostering kittens in this post.

 And if you want to adopt a puppy, review these tips for how to temperament test puppies to help choose your perfect pet match.

 I hope you’ll never need to re-home one of your pets, and that National Adopt A Shelter Pet Month brings you the pet of your dreams.